 This is hardly the first move of its kind from PETA.
 As noted by Racked earlier this year, when the animal rights organization, which is famous for its shocking media campaigns, began expanding its operations roughly 20 years ago, it "realized the fashion industry was an area that could attract a lot of media attention."

 With that in mind, "the organization started by focusing on fur, which involved a lot of literal letter-writing in the days before email and protesters trying to land themselves in front of TV cameras.
 While a few retailers caved before Calvin Klein, the brand was the first marquee name to stop carrying it."

-After acquiring a single share in Hermès in 2015 for $360, a representative from PETA confronted Hermès' chief executive officer at the company’s annual general meeting in May.
-Isabelle Goetz, a French spokeswoman for the non-profit animal rights organization, attended the brand's annual general meeting and asked CEO Axel Dumas if Hermès planned to stop using exotic skins, including those of ostriches.
+"Twenty-two years later," Racked writes, "PETA is still relentless."
+And such relentlessness is taking the form of these small-scale acquisitions.
+In addition to LVMH, PETA acquired a single share in Hermès in 2015 for $360, after which a representative from PETA confronted Hermès' chief executive officer at the company’s annual general meeting that year.
+Isabelle Goetz, a French spokeswoman for the non-profit animal rights organization, attended the brand's annual general meeting in May and asked CEO Axel Dumas if Hermès planned to stop using exotic skins, including those of ostriches.

 He said in the meeting: “You have a number of concerns regarding the treatment of animals.
 We respect them, but we don’t necessarily share your position regarding farming.
 Farming conditions strictly comply with international regulations because we want to apply the best practices in this field, and I think that Hermès has always been at the forefront of wanting to pay attention to ethics and the treatment of animals."